 From up-and-coming professionals wanting to immerse themselves in Schwabing's bustling energy, to those seeking a taste for Bogenhausen's upmarket offers, or family-oriented parents looking for Pasing's suburban tranquillity, Munich has a diverse range of accommodation to suit all expats.

-Types of property in Munich
+Types of accommodation in Munich

 The standard of accommodation in Munich is on par with what one would expect to find in most Western European cities.
 Properties are comfortable and finished to a high standard, but they can be on the small side.

 A variety of furnished and unfurnished accommodation can be found in Munich.
-While shipping furniture is a viable option, especially for expats moving from elsewhere in the EU, generally expats shouldn't have any difficulty buying new items for their home in Germany.
+While shipping furniture is a viable option, especially for expats moving from elsewhere in the EU, expats generally shouldn't have any difficulty buying new items for their home in Germany.

 Those looking to live centrally in Munich will find that their choice of property is limited to apartments.
-Expats moving to Munich with a family will need to consider areas and suburbs further away from the city centre where they'll find more spacious housing with gardens and surrounding open spaces.
+Expats moving to Munich with a family will need to consider areas and suburbs further away from the city centre, where they'll find more spacious housing with gardens and surrounding open spaces.